fravoll/solidity-patterns/docs/index.md

 ## Help me evaluate!

-To help me evaluate the patterns, feel free to open issues or pull requests to point out/or fix any improvements or any errors I may have overlooked.
+Right now, the patterns are in the evaluation stage.
+To help me evaluate the patterns, feel free to open issues or pull requests, to point out possible improvements or fix any errors I may have overlooked.

 ## Disclaimer